Kate Payne: Career

 Payne was Director of Ethics and Palliative Care at St. Thomas Hospital in Nashville, and a clinical bioethicist and associate professor at the Center for Biomedical Ethics and Society at Vanderbilt University.
 She also held adjunct affiliation at the Center for Biomedical Ethics, Education & Research at Albany Medical College.
 Payne wrote and taught on healthcare law, end-of-life issues, and careworker burnout.
 She served on the national advisory board of Americans for Better Care of the Dying (ABCD), and was active in Tennessee End of Life Partnership and the ethics committee of the Alive Hospice.
 She helped to shape the Tennessee Health Care Decisions Act of 2004, and advised the state of Tennessee on pandemic planning and disaster relief.
-The Tennesseean named her Nurse of the Year in 2009.
+The Tennessean named her Nurse of the Year in 2009.
 "Nursing is all about education, advocacy, and human dignity," she explained of her work in 2009.
 "I am always thinking, 'If I were a patient, what would I want?'"